This post may contain affiliate links. Read the full disclosure

 Depending on where you are staying, you may also need to pack beach towels although most resorts will provide these for you making it very easy to pack light!

-Things to Do in Punta Cana
+Best Things to Do in Punta Cana With Kids

 There are so many family friendly activities to do in Punta Cana!
 Depending on the ages of your children and the things they love to do, you will find lots of outdoor activities to fill your time.

 Punta Cana Monkey Land Tour

-Isla Saona is located just off the Punta Cana coast and is famous due to being largely untouched by modern tourism along it’s beautiful beaches, plus it is without the huge crowds of Bavaro Beach too.
+Isla Saona is located just off the Punta Cana coast and is famous due to being largely untouched by modern tourism along its beautiful beaches, plus it is without the huge crowds of Bavaro Beach too.

-It is worth it just to see the beautiful aqua water, however the kids will love spending time along the beach with plenty of beach fun to be had – building sand castles, swimming, and exploring the local area.
+It is worth it just to see the beautiful turquoise water, however, the kids will love spending time along the beach with plenty of fun to be had – building sand castles, swimming, and exploring the local area.

 They can point you in the right direction for hire otherwise!
-Imagine how cool the kids will feel telling their friends back home they learnt how to kayak or surf on their holiday!
+Imagine how cool the kids will feel telling their friends back home they learnt how to kayak, stand up paddleboard or surf on their holiday!

 Hoyo Azul Cave

-A visit to the cave may not be possible if you are travelling with really young children, simply because it can be a little tricky trekking through the jungle and swimming in the sinkhole, however the bigger kids will love it.
+A visit to the cave may not be possible if you are travelling with really young children, simply because it can be a little tricky trekking through the jungle and swimming in the sinkhole, however, the bigger kids will love it.

 Here are some of the best places to eat in Punta Cana:

 If you are looking for a casual dining option that is reasonably priced and has some great simple meals for breakfast, lunch, drinks and snacks, Kat’s is great.

 Want to get your Mexican food fix, Wacamole delivers.
 Plus you will get great friendly service and a tequila shot too if you so please.
 Simple meals the kids will enjoy too and well priced.